Machu-Pichu/ETHOnline-hackathon/client/src/assets/images/README.md

-This folder contains common images used in the project
+This folder contains common images and logos